 Reference: BFD Details

-To see the following BFD information for a virtual router, refer to Step 12 of Configure BFD, View BFD summary and details.
+To see the following BFD information for a virtual router, you can refer Step View BFD summary and details.

 ID number of the BFD session.